gmr/pg_lifecycle/README.rst

     optional arguments:
-      -h, --help     show this help message and exit -e, --extract  Extract schema from an existing database
+      -h, --help     show this help message and exit -e, --extract  Extract schema from an existing database --force        Write to destination path even if it already exists --gitkeep      Create a .gitkeep file in empty directories

 Build Usage
 ~~~~~~~~~~~